sainath-murugan/social_webproject-python_flask/README.md

     post_image = FileField(validators=[FileAllowed(["jpg", "png"])])
     submit = SubmitField("Post")
   ```
-   With the help of `FileAllowed` class in `flask_wtf.file` extension, It only `png` and `JPG` files to be uploaded by the users, if other files are tried to uploded by the user it will show the error message in the browser.
+   With the help of `FileAllowed` class in `flask_wtf.file` extension, It only allows `png` and `JPG` files to be uploaded by the users, if other files are tried to uploded by the user it will show the error message in the browser.

    ![alt text](https://github.com/sainath-murugan/social_webproject-python_flask/blob/main/plato/file_allowed.JPG)